Luiszicart/Luiszicart/README.md

 ### I'm a Developer, endurance athlete and halfway economist!

-- ⚡ Fun fact: I'm an ultra trail runner and still can't get to the bus in time
+- ⚡ Fun fact: I'm an ultra trail runner and still can't get to the bus in tim

 ### Languajes and Tools